faasm/python/README.md

 This repo gets built as a container, `faasm/cpython`.
 If you want to release a new version, you can:

-- Update the version in `VERSION` and `.github`
+- Update the version in `VERSION` and `.github/workflows/tests.yml`
 - Commit to your branch
-- Check that the normal build works in CI
 - Run `inv git.tag`
-- Let the Github action do the rest
+- Check the release build has run
+- Create a pull request

 ## PyFaasm